-Doug Blanchard is a Partner at The ProAction Group.
-He is responsible for client projects, recruitment and development of consultants, and serving clients directly.
+Doug Blanchard is a Partner of The ProAction Group.
+He is responsible for strategic development and oversight of client projects, recruitment and development of consultants, and serving clients directly.

-Doug Blanchard is an experienced executive with over 30 years of progressive management experience.
-Doug has applied his leadership skills and experience on numerous client engagements in various areas of business operations, including all aspects of lean enterprise management, business, and operations strategy, sales and operations planning, quality systems, new product development, cultural change and organizational development.
+Doug Blanchard is an experienced executive with over 40 years of progressive management experience.
+Doug has applied his leadership skills and experience on numerous client engagements in various areas of business operations, including all aspects of lean enterprise management, business and operations strategy, sales and operations planning, quality systems, new product development, cultural change, leadership coaching and organizational development.
 Additionally, Doug has been a leader in acquisition due diligence assessments and the development of value creation strategies for the M&A segment of our business.